saurabhashok/SimulateETL/README.md

 Before running the code, make sure you have the following prerequisites in place:

-1. Python 3 installed on your system.
+1. Python 3 installed on your system

 2. Required Python packages installed.
 You can install them using pip: